UrbsLab/STREAMLINE/docs/source/models.md

 and wrapping it as warped class derived form the STREAMLINE `BaseModel` with specific information such as name, plot colors and hyper parameters for the sweep.

 An example wrapped code is given below.
-This is as given as file in the info directory of the github [here](https://github.com/UrbsLab/STREAMLINE/blob/dev/info/elastic_net.py)
+This is also given as file in the info directory of the github [here](https://github.com/UrbsLab/STREAMLINE/blob/dev/info/elastic_net.py)